varabyte/kobweb/README.md

 #### Local Imports

-Local imports are specified in your markdown's Front Matter (and can even affect its root declaration!):
+Local imports are specified in your markdown's front matter (and can even affect its root declaration!):

 ```markdown
 ---